-Procurement is the process of using suppliers to gather all the materials you need for your products and services.
+Procurement is the full process of sourcing and then using suppliers to gather all the materials you need for your products, services, and indirect costs.
 It involves placing orders with each supplier, receiving the goods, and paying for them.
 Procurement is an end-to-end process that covers everything from planning purchases to negotiating pricing, making the purchases, to handling inventory control and storage.

 Procurement is the process of placing purchase orders with each of the suppliers, getting order confirmation, following up with suppliers until materials are delivered, and then ensuring the materials are paid for.
 Procurement starts overall supply chain because once the materials you need for manufacturing are in place, you can begin making the products you sell to others.

 Without a solid procurement strategy in place, there’s always a chance that operations will have to halt.
 If you can’t get access to the materials you need to make a product, then you must stop production until a suitable alternative is developed.